 This article is intended to help you work through refining your home in stages [ideally with your kids].
 So if decluttering hasn’t quite worked to the extent you had hoped, let’s go a little deeper.

 I understand that letting go of things is hard.
 But I think if you take the work in a certain order, the letting go will be a little easier.

-While it’s nice to have creative, concealed storage, the real joy comes from letting go of things that have no meaning to us and keeping the ones that spark joy.
+While it’s nice to have creative, concealed storage (aka: closets, baskets, cubbies), the real joy comes from letting go of the things that no longer have meaning to us and keeping the ones that make us happy.

 Let’s take this in steps…